nathanaelmeister/Lee-_Sebastian_-_Op.30_-_Cello_School/README.md

 }
 ```

-The book files are going to be published when a certain amount of pieces is available,
+The **book** files are going to be published when a certain amount of pieces are available,
 if you want to compile a book with the present pieces use the `make-book.sh` script as follows:

 ```